 In an entertaining speed challenge, we race vehicles of various weights, sizes and characteristics on a fully 15-metre track.
 Through an analysis of the laws of aerodynamics, different types of model cars can be designed, creative solutions developed and different materials experimented with in order to understand the concepts of friction, speed and acceleration.

-THE PHYSICS OF SAFETY
+THE PHYSICS OF SAFETY (also in digital version)

 First and Second Grade Secondary Schools